ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Node on leaked memory in UAVCAN driver
 ### Antipattern Category
+General:C:not_deallocating
 ### Keyword
 memory
 ### Note
+Same as previous Commit, this memory leak comes from memory allocation and dellocation in C.

 ## Commit #240
 ### Hash